microsoft/spektate/blog.md

 ![](./images/trivia-desired-setup.png)

-This setup involves the following components:
+In this diagram, there are several components:

 Three repositories:
   - Source code: This is where the source code for the microservices lives, currently all in the same mono repo [here](https://dev.azure.com/epicstuff/hellobedrock/_git/hello-world-full-stack).